Seattle's Child

 Huggalugs hats, leggings and more

 Huggalugs’ soft, stretchy leg warmers scrunch to keep baby’s legs warm, then extend to cover school-age calves and arms.
 Add a bandit-themed sweater and beanie for the full, too-cute effect.
-Based in Redmond, Huggalugs can be found at specialty retailers worldwide or at Huggalugs.com.
+Based in Kirkland, Huggalugs can be found at specialty retailers worldwide or at Huggalugs.com.

-“Henry” prints, puzzles, plushies and more
+āHenryā prints, cups, hats, plushies and more

-The work of Ryan Henry Ward, who signs his colorful piece with the simple black-and-white moniker Henry,” can be found on more than 400 murals around Seattle.
-It can also be placed under the tree this year – on canvases, prints, plush animals, hats, tee-shirts, stickers, posters, mugs, giclee prints or patches.
-Recently, the artist turned some of his favorite works into wooden puzzles, starting at $40.
-Find Henry art at Itsahenry.com
+The work of Ryan Henry Ward, who signs his colorful piece with the simple black-and-white moniker āHenry,ā can be found on more than 400 murals around Seattle.
+It can also be placed under the tree this yearĀ ā on canvases, prints, plush animals, hats, tee-shirts, stickers, posters, mugs, giclee prints or patches.
+Prices vary but you’ll find something Henry for everyone in the family from baby to grandparents.
+Find Henry art at Itsahenry.com.Ā

 Hand warming mug

-It’s New Year’s Eve and you’re gathered around the fire in the cold and dark.
+Itās New Yearās Eve and youāre gathered around the fire in the cold and dark.
 The kids’ teeth are chattering.
 What better way to warm up the celebration than with handwarmer mugs, handcrafted in the small town of Milton-Freewater, Oregon.
 Big and little hands will fit right “into the mug.”
 Left- and right-hand options. $26 each.
 Available in person or online at the Pacific Northwest Shop in Wallingford.

 I

-Images by Anthony Schmidt
+Image collection: āShifting Perspetivesā by Anthony Schmidt

 Have a car lover in your family?
 Young or older, the photos taken by Anthony Schmidt will capture their heart.
-Anthony is a 15-year-old Woodinville teen with a steady creative hand, a sharp photographer’s eye, and autism.
+Anthony is a 15-year-old Woodinville teen with a steady creative hand, a sharp photographerās eye, and autism.
 He makes highly detailed model cars, sets them in ultra-realistic dioramas and then shoots stunning images of the scene.
-Anthony’s book Small Cars, Big Inspiration is $49.99.
-His images (framed, on a calendar, on T-shirts or other items) are available online at anthonyryanschmidt.com
+Anthonyās book āShifting Perspetivesā is a compilation of his newest images and costs $49.99.
+The book and Anthonyās images (framed, on a calendar, on T-shirts or other items) are available online at anthonyryanschmidt.com.Ā

 Introduce them to ice skating

-King County doesn’t get a whole lot of snow year to year, but there is year-round ice in Seattle, Shoreline, Lynnwood, Kirkland and other cities – not the least of which is the Kraken Comunity Iceplex where you can give your kids a cold-weather tradition: ice skating lessons.
+King County doesnāt get a whole lot of snow year to year, but there is year-round ice in Seattle, Shoreline, Lynnwood, Kirkland and other cities ā not the least of which is the Kraken Comunity Iceplex where you can give your kids a cold-weather tradition: ice skating lessons.
 Kraken Community Iceplex offers classes for ages 3 to adult and an adult-and-child class as well.
-Starting at $216 for eight classes.
-Perhaps wrap a few youth “Squid Squad” t-shirts ($14.99 at the Simply Seattle store in downtown Seattle and on Pier 54) for under the tree, as a hint to the fun ahead.
-Highland Ice Arena in Shoreline, Lynnwood Ice Center and Sno-King Ice Arenas in Renton in Snoqualmie and Renton also offer kid classes.
+Starting at $224 for eight classes..
+Lynnwood Ice Center and Sno-King Ice Arenas in Renton in Snoqualmie and Renton also offer kid classes.
 Most arenas offer financial aid for those in need.

 J